mugnimaestra/speech-to-text/README.md

    - Drag and drop an audio/video file into the upload area
    - Or click to open the file selector
    - Supported file types: MP3, WAV, FLAC, AAC, OGG, M4A, MP4, MPEG, MOV, WEBM
-   - Maximum file size: 4MB (due to Vercel deployment limitations)
+   - Maximum file size: 100MB
    - For larger files, please use URL upload

 2. **URL Transcription**

    - Paste a URL to an audio/video file in the URL input field
    - Click "Transcribe URL"
-   - Maximum file size: 100MB
+   - Maximum file size: 1GB
    - URL must point directly to a media file
-   - Recommended for files larger than 4MB

 3. **View and Copy Results**
    - Transcription appears below the upload area
    - Use the "Copy to Clipboard" button to copy the text
    - Preview uploaded media files in the browser

-## Deployment Considerations
+## Deployment

-### Vercel Deployment
+### Render.com Deployment

-The application is optimized for deployment on Vercel with the following considerations:
+The application is optimized for deployment on Render.com with the following features:

-1. **File Size Limitations**
+1. **File Size Support**

-   - Direct file uploads are limited to 4MB due to Vercel's API route body size restriction
+   - Direct file uploads up to 100MB
-   - For files larger than 4MB, use the URL upload feature

-2. **URL Upload Feature**
-   - Not affected by Vercel's size limitations
-   - Handles files up to 100MB
+   - URL-based uploads up to 1GB
-   - More efficient for larger files
-   - Direct URL processing by Lemonfox.ai

-### Alternative Deployment Options

-For applications requiring larger direct file uploads, consider:

-1. Using a cloud storage service (e.g., AWS S3) for initial file upload
-2. Implementing client-side direct uploads to Lemonfox
-3. Deploying to a platform without body size restrictions
+   - No timeout issues for long transcriptions (up to 15 minutes)

+2. **Deployment Steps**
+   1. Push your code to GitHub/GitLab
+   2. Create an account on [Render.com](https://render.com)
+   3. Create a new Web Service
+   4. Connect your repository
+   5. Use the following settings:
+      - Build Command: `npm install && npm run build`
+      - Start Command: `npm start`
+   6. Add environment variable:
+      - LEMONFOX_API_KEY: (your api key)

 ## Error Handling

 The application handles various error cases:

 - Invalid file formats
-- File size limits (with clear guidance on using URL upload for larger files)
+- File size limits
 - Invalid URLs
 - API errors
 - Network issues